On the treatment of thermal effects in the equation of state on neutron star merger remnants: Temperature definition: tabulated vs hybrid EOSs

 and the pressure,

 The thermal component to the energy reads

 whereas the thermal component of the pressure is

-Note that even though $e_\text{th} (n,T)$ and $p_\text{th} (n,T)$ are density and temperature dependent, the thermal index is still a constant in this case, $\Gamma_\text{th}=5/3$.
-Employing the Sommerfeld expansion in Eq.~(\ref{eq:thermal_temperature}), we find that the temperature estimate is not proportional to the temperature of the system,
+Note that even though $e_\text{th} (\rho,T)$ and $P_\text{th} (\rho,T)$ are density and temperature dependent, the thermal index is still a constant in this case, $\Gamma_\text{th}=5/3$.
+Employing the Sommerfeld expansion in Eq.~\eqref{eq:thermal_temperature}, however, we find that the temperature estimate is not proportional to the temperature of the system anymore.
+Instead, it is given by the extession

 In other words, in the degenerate regime, $T_\text{th}$ is not a good proxy for the temperature.
-In fact, for a constant temperature $T$, $T_\text{th}$ is a decreasing function of density that should vanish at sufficiently high densities.
+In fact, for a constant temperature $T$, $T_\text{th}$ is a decreasing function of Fermi energy and, hence, density, that should vanish at sufficiently high densities.

-We explore the validity of these two approximations in the top panel of Fig.~\ref{fig:thermal}.
-We employ a full numerical solution of the thermodynamical properties of a gas of non-relativistic neutrons to compute $e_\text{th}$ exactly, and employ Eq.~(\ref{eq:thermal_temperature}) to estimate the temperature of the system.
-The simulations cover a range of densities between $10^{11}$and $1.67\times10^{15}\,\rm g/cm^{3}$, and have been performed at $T=10, 20, 30$ and $40$ MeV.
-We find that the thermal temperature estimate, based on Eq.~(\ref{eq:thermal_temperature}) and shown in solid lines, is only a valid approximation to the true temperature at asymptotically low densities, well below $\rho_b \approx 10^{12}\,\rm g/cm^3$.
-Above this density, the estimate based on $T_\text{th}$ understimates the real temperature substantially.
-We also find that, for sufficiently high densities (e.g.~above $10^{14}\,\rm g/cm^3$ at $T=10$ MeV), the numerical calculation of $T_\text{th}$ agrees with the degenerate gas estimate of Eq.~(\ref{eq:thermal_degenerate}).
-This equation indeed indicates that $T_\text{th}$ will tend to zero asymptotically as the density increases.
+We explore the validity of these two approximations in the top panel of Fig.~\ref{fig:Appendix_thermal}.
+We employ a full numerical solution of the thermodynamical properties of a gas of non-relativistic neutrons to compute $e_\text{th}$ exactly, and employ Eq.~\eqref{eq:thermal_temperature} to estimate the temperature of the system.
+The simulations cover a range of densities between $10^{11}\,\rm g/cm^3$ and $1\times10^{15}\,\rm g/cm^3$, and have been performed at $T=(10,20,30,40)\,\rm MeV$.
+We stress that the neutron matter approximatione employed here is an idealised scenario and should not be taken as a representative of the dense matter inside a BNS.
+We find that the thermal temperature estimate, based on Eq.~\eqref{eq:thermal_temperature} and shown in solid lines, is only a valid approximation to the true temperature at asymptotically low densities, well below $\rho_b \approx 10^{12}\,\rm g/cm^3$.
+Above this density, the estimate based on $T_\text{th}$ underestimates the real temperature substantially.
+We also find that, for sufficiently high densities (e.g.~above $10^{14}\,\rm g/cm^3$ at $T=10\,\rm MeV$), the calculation of $T_\text{th}$ employing Eq.~\eqref{eq:thermal_temperature} with $e_\text{th}$ taken from a full numerical solution agrees with the degenerate gas estimate of Eq.~\eqref{eq:thermal_degenerate}.
+In particular, in agreement, with this equation, we find that $T_\text{th}$ tends to zero asymptotically as the density increases.